-The grave was a cut ([5004]) orientated north-west-southeast measuring approximately $1.65 \times 1.10$ m, cut through natural deposits of sand and gypsum and through bedrock ([5000]).
+The grave was a cut [5004] orientated northwest-southeast measuring approximately 1.65 x 1.10m., and was cut through natural deposits of sand and gypsum and bedrock [5000].
 There was no evidence for any associated stone lining to the base or walls.
-The body was placed with the head to the north/north-west, and the face towards the west.
-It was lying on its right side, rolling onto the back.
-The right arm was flexed at the elbow with the hand pulled in towards the face; the left arm crossed the body, grasping the right forearm just above the elbow.
+The body was placed ~northwest-southeast with the head to the north, facing west.
+The right arm was bent towards its left shoulder with the right hand facing the face, and the left arm was placed across the ribcage and resting the left hand on the right elbow.